Mitigating Domain Shift in Federated Learning via Intra- and Inter-Domain Prototypes: Experiment

 \textbf{Effect of MixUp on intra-domain prototypes.} In Table~\ref{tab:intra_domain_comparison}, we evaluate the effect of MixUp on our intra-domain prototypes.
 The results show that by using MixUp at the feature level, our method achieves better generalization than other intra-domain prototype variations.
 This finding underscores that feature-level MixUp produces richer prototypes, helping to prevent overfitting to specific domains.
 Additionally, the consistent performance across domains emphasizes the robustness of our feature-level MixUp approach in capturing diverse semantic representations, thereby strengthening the overall model performance under domain shift.

+\textbf{Effect of different prototype components.} We present performance curves in Fig.~\ref{curve_prototypes} to illustrate the impact of different prototype components across all datasets.
+The results show that intra- and inter-domain prototypes contribute to the convergence of I$^2$PFL, underscoring the effectiveness of combining these prototype types.
+Notably, intra-domain prototypes substantially impact performance across all datasets, highlighting the benefits of leveraging augmented prototypes locally.
+These observations confirm the importance of integrating intra- and inter-domain prototypes for optimal performance.

+\textbf{Privacy preservation analysis.} Following DBE~\cite{zhang2023eliminating}, we added a differential privacy (DP) analysis in different datasets.
+We added Gaussian noise to client prototypes $\tilde{p}^k_m = p^k_m + q \cdot \mathcal{N}\bigl(0, s^2\bigr)$ with perturbation coefficient $q=0.2$ for the noise and a scale parameter $s=0.05$.
+As shown in Table~\ref{dp_performance}, the results demonstrate that our method maintains comparable accuracy even under privacy constraints.

-\textbf{Effects of hyper-parameters.} We illustrate the performance impact by temperature parameter $\tau$ and $\alpha$ used for Beta distribution in Fig.~\ref{fig:hyper_param}.
+\textbf{Ablation study on various hyper-parameters.} We illustrate the performance impact by temperature parameter $\tau$ and $\alpha$ used for Beta distribution in Fig.~\ref{fig:hyper_param}.
 For the Digits dataset, optimal performance is achieved with $\tau=0.07$ and $\alpha=0.4$.
 In the Office-10 dataset, the best results are obtained with $\tau=0.02$ and $\alpha=0.4$.
 In the PACS dataset, optimal performance occurs with $\tau=0.04$ and $\alpha=0.2$.
 These hyperparameters are used by default in all experiments.
+We demonstrate the performance impact of the hyperparameters $\lambda_{intra}$ and $\lambda_{inter}$ in Fig.~\ref{hyper_param_intra_inter}.
+As shown in the figure, for the Digits and Office-10 datasets, the optimal performance is achieved when $\lambda_{intra}=10$ and $\lambda_{inter}=1$.
+In contrast, for the PACS dataset, the best performance occurs with $\lambda_{intra}=2$ and $\lambda_{inter}=1$.
+These results highlight that increasing the hyperparameter for the intra-domain prototype component ($\lambda_{intra}$) enhances performance, demonstrating the importance of intra-domain prototype alignment in our method.